bup/bup/Documentation/bup-index.1.md

 Strictly speaking, bup should not notice the change to src/2, but it does, due to the accommodations described above.

+Previously bup would ignore Linux attributes (cf. chattr(1) and lsattr(1)) on big-endian systems where sizeof(long) < sizeof(int).
+This was because the Linux kernel and FUSE disagreed over the type of the attr system call arguments, (http://lwn.net/Articles/575846/).
+Since the kernel fixed the problem in 2020, bup now attempts to handle them everywhere, while still being careful not to corrupt the stack in the unlikely case the current system doesn't have the fix.

 # MODES